Harvard-ATG/HarvardCards/README.md

 Tip: If you're familiar with python's [virtualenv](https://pypi.python.org/pypi/virtualenv), it's recommended to setup a virtualenv for the application first.
 See the [documentation](http://virtualenv.readthedocs.org/en/latest/virtualenv.html#installation) for how to install and activate it.

+Notes:

+* Requires postgres to be installed on your system.
+If you do not have postgres installed, comment out *psycopg2* module in the requirements.txt.
+This is mainly for heroku deployment.

 ### Vagrant Quickstart

 Make sure you have [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your computer.
 Note that this has only been tested on unix-based machines.